 And, as we always strive for with any QuestionPro feature, requesting a test of my survey is as easy as clicking the testing link found under the Live Survey Link.
 I then enter a detailed scenario (the more detailed, the better), set up payment, and look forward to the results.

-Join us tomorrow, 9:30AM Pacific, as we talk more about this integrated testing feature and a new Survey Respondent Score that will give a quantitative measure of the survey design.
+As we talk more about this integrated testing feature and a new Survey Respondent Score that will give a quantitative measure of the survey design.
 So, you’ll get quantitative data and qualitative data to help you design a great survey.